tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 Cam turned the Parasonic on, but he was only met with loud static.

 **CAM:** What the fuck?
 I swear, this thing worked a minute ago.
-I gotta go back and check on it.Cam turned around and his face went as white as a sheet of paper.
+I gotta go back and check on it.

+Cam turned around and his face went as white as a sheet of paper.

 **CAM:** The fuck is going on!?
 The exit's gone!